 In 2011 Merz B. Schwanen was relaunched with a new collection and has gone on to find a dedicated following of customers with an appreciation for simple, well made, long-lasting pieces.

 How is Loopwheeling Different to Other Manufacturing Methods?

 The main difference to the end customer (other than price) between loopwheel knitted fabric and that produced by other manufacturing processes comes from the lack of tension in the knit.

 When woven on a flat surface, threads are pulled and put under significant strain.
-Cloth is often rolled for storage once knitting is complete, putting it under further strain.
-When the the threads are released from tension they try to regain their natural shape but in many cases they will have been stretched too far.
-Some points in the cloth will have been exposed to greater tension than others, giving inconsistencies and points of weakness.
+Cloth is often rolled for storage once the knitting is complete, putting it under further strain.
+When the threads are released from tension they try to regain their natural shape but in many cases, they will have been stretched too far.
+Some points in the cloth will have been exposed to a greater tension than others, giving inconsistencies and points of weakness.
 The result of this is a t-shirt that will lose its shape very quickly and with even moderate wear and a few washes, will begin to be permanently misshapen.

 The addition of seams contributes to this too.
 Adding areas of unnatural tension during wear, seams result in uneven stretching and pulling where the t-shirt is stitched together.
-The lack of seams in most loopwheel t-shirts means that the force applied to the cloth during wear is more uniform and as a result the t-shirt will keep its shape and look brand new for years.
+The lack of seams in most loopwheel t-shirts means that the force applied to the cloth during wear is more uniform and as a result, the t-shirt will keep its shape and look brand new for years.

 This video made by Giles from Iron Heart explains a bit more about the loopwheel manufacturing process and why they use it to produce their t-shirts.

 The Kanekichi Industries website has an interesting comparison between their machines and modern knitting machines.

 Loopwheel T-shirts v Tubular T-shirts